KvassBoy/Reddit-Pin-Comment/README.md

 This code was partially made with Chatgpt-4.
-We are accepting improved edits to the code so we can make it more efficent or just have an additional feature.
+We are accepting improved edits to the code so we can make it more efficent or just have an additional features.